Three residents pointing to a computer monitor

 Dr. Debra Stulberg

-Dr. Stulberg is the Director of ExPAND Mifepristone.
+Dr. Stulberg is a Co-Director of ExPAND Mifepristone.
 Her research explores racial and socioeconomic disparities in reproductive health in the United States.
 She has a special interest in understanding the effect of religiously-sponsored health care in reproductive health, medical decision-making, and the doctor-patient relationship.
 Dr. Stulberg is also Associate Professor and Chair in the Department of Family Medicine, The University of Chicago with secondary appointments at the Department of Obstetrics and Gynecology Section of Family Planning & Contraceptive Research, and the Maclean Center for Clinical Medical Ethics.

 Elizabeth Janiak, ScD

-Elizabeth Janiak is an interdisciplinary public health researcher and Assistant Professor at Harvard Medical School and the Harvard TH Chan School of Public Health.
+Elizabeth Janiak a Co-Director of ExPAND Mifepristone.
+She is an interdisciplinary public health researcher and Assistant Professor at Harvard Medical School and the Harvard TH Chan School of Public Health.
 Her research traces how public and institutional policies perpetuate inequities in access to and quality of sexual and reproductive health care including contraceptive, abortion, and obstetric services.
 Current projects include several studies of evidence-based mifepristone use for abortion and early pregnancy loss.
 Dr. Janiak completed her undergraduate and graduate training at Harvard.
 She is a recipient of the Society of Family Planning's Junior Investigator Award, the preeminent career development grant for abortion researchers in the United States.
 Her research has been cited by the National Academies of Sciences, Engineering and Medicine, and covered in dozens of media outlets including The Boston Globe, Salon, and National Public Radio.

 Ashley McHugh, MBA